 Josiah, the 8 year old king

 1-2Josiah was eight years old when he became king.
 He ruled for thirty-one years in Jerusalem.
-He behaved well before God.
-He kept straight on the path blazed by his ancestor David, not one step to the left or right.
+His mother's name was Jedidah daughter of Adaiah; she was from Bozkath.
+He lived the way God wanted.
+He kept straight on the path blazed by his ancestor David, not one step to either left or right.

-18And then Shaphan told the king, "Hilkiah the priest gave me a book."
-Shaphan proceeded to read it out to the king.
+10Then Shaphan the royal secretary told the king, "Hilkiah the priest gave me a book."
+Shaphan proceeded to read it to the king.

-19-21When the king heard what was written in the book, God's Revelation, he ripped his robes in dismay.
-And then he called for Hilkiah, Ahikam son of Shaphan, Abdon son of Micah, Shaphan the royal secretary, and Asaiah the king's personal aide.
-He ordered them all: "Go and pray to God for me and what's left of Israel and Judah.
+11-13When the king heard what was written in the book, God's Revelation, he ripped his robes in dismay.
+And then he called for Hilkiah the priest, Ahikam son of Shaphan, Acbor son of Micaiah, Shaphan the royal secretary, and Asaiah the king's personal aide.
+He ordered them all: "Go and pray to God for me and for this people—for all Judah!
 Find out what we must do in response to what is written in this book that has just been found!
-God's anger must be burning furiously against us—our ancestors haven't obeyed a thing written in this book of God, followed none of the instructions directed to us."
+God's anger must be burning furiously against us—our ancestors haven't obeyed a thing written in this book, followed none of the instructions directed to us."

-26-28"And also tell the king of Judah, since he sent you to ask God for direction, God's comment on what he read in the book: 'Because you took seriously the doom of judgment I spoke against this place and people, and because you responded in humble repentance, tearing your robe in dismay and weeping before me, I'm taking you seriously.
-God's word.
-I'll take care of you; you'll have a quiet death and be buried in peace.
-You won't be around to see the doom that I'm going to bring upon this place and people.'"
+18-20"And also tell the king of Judah, since he sent you to ask God for direction; tell him this, God's comment on what he read in the book: 'Because you took seriously the doom of judgment I spoke against this place and people, and because you responded in humble repentance, tearing your robe in dismay and weeping before me, I'm taking you seriously.
+God's word: I'll take care of you.
+You'll have a quiet death and be buried in peace.
+You won't be around to see the doom that I'm going to bring upon this place.'"

 The men took her message back to the king.